adus/portal-documentation/_documents/stations.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/stations_page3a.png" alt="">
 </figure>

-_Date Range_
+_Date Range_ <br>
 In addition to the _Start_ and _End_ date options, days of the week can also be selected by clicking on each button.
 The default selection is all days of the week and today's date for the _Start_ and _End_ date.

-_Time Range_
+_Time Range_ <br>
 To select a specific time range of interest use the _Start_ and _End_ inputs (e.g. peak PM traffic or peak AM traffic).
 The default selection is set to all day.

-_Quantities_
+_Quantities_ <br>
 The default quantities plotted are speed and VPLPH; other quantities are average volume, occupancy, vehicle miles traveled (VMT), VHT, travel time, and delay.

-_Configuration_
+_Configuration_ <br>
 Select the temporal resolution of interest (20 sec, 5 min, 15 min, 1 hour, 1 day, 1 month, 1 year).
 Data are originally recorded at 20 second intervals.
 If the _Group_ parameter is set to _Yes_ then data are aggregated based on day of week selection under _Date Range_.
 If the _Group_ parameter is set to _No_ then data are visualized as continuous along the x-axis according to the date and time selected.

-_Lanes_
+_Lanes_ <br>
-In the direction of travel, the lane number starts from the left and goes to the right (e.g. the far left lane is lane 1).
-The options for plotting data is either by one lane at a time or aggregated across all existing lanes.
+The lane number starts from the left and goes to the right (e.g. the far left lane is lane 1).The options for plotting data is either by one lane at a time or aggregated across all existing lanes.
 The option for plotting data by lanes is currently unavailable.
-However, indiviudal lane data can be downloaded by clicking on the _Download All Data_ button at the bottom of the plot.
+However, individual lane data can be downloaded by clicking on the _Download All Data_ button at the bottom of the plot.

 _Example_
 <figure class="align-left">